 Swedish tissue massage description

-When you have a Swedish tissue massage you’ll lie on a therapy table.
+When you have a Swedish tissue massage, you’ll lie on a therapy table.
 Your therapist will drape you with two lovely towels.
 You’ll undress while your therapist is out of the room and you’ll only have the area exposed as it is being worked.
-So for instance, if we’re doing your legs, we’ll uncover one leg, massage it, cover it again and then move to the next.
-You can be sure that we respect your modesty at all times.
+So, for instance, if we’re doing your legs, we’ll uncover one leg, massage it, cover it again and then move to the next.
+We respect your modesty at all times.
 If you’re uncomfortable with removing your clothing, then we have a selection of clothed therapies which you may prefer.

 We use a gentle, non-allergenic, unscented oil for our work which nourishes your skin.

 Your therapist will use a combination of whichever of the above Swedish tissue massage techniques will get you the best result based on your personal problems.
 Please say if there is one or more that you don’t like.
 That goes for the pressure too.
 We’ll use a firm pressure to ease your tissues, but we can adapt to whatever works best.
-And we won’t be offended so don’t worry!
+And you won’t offend us, so don’t worry!

 Swedish tissue massage benefits

-Massage therapy has very few long term side effects and as long as you use a registered and qualified therapist (as we are at Essential Feeling) then you’ll be able to enjoy many benefits with little down side.
-Some of the benefits include:
+Massage therapy has very few long-term side effects and as long as you use a registered and qualified therapist (as we are at Essential Feeling) then you’ll be able to enjoy many benefits with little downside.
+Some benefits include:

 *Increased blood circulation